-The interdisciplinary research team at the Johns Hopkins NIMH Center for Novel Therapeutics for HIV-associated Cognitive Disorders is dedicated to studying such conditions as HIV-associated dementia, asymptomatic neurocognitive impairments and mild neurocognitive disorders.
-We aim to translate discoveries of the pathophysiological mechanisms of these conditions into novel therapeutics, as well as provide resources to other HIV researchers across Johns Hopkins Medicine institutions.
+The interdisciplinary research team at the Johns Hopkins Center for the Advancement of HIV Neurotherapeutics (JH CAHN) is dedicated to studying such conditions as HIV-associated central nervous system (CNS) disorders.
+We aim to translate discoveries of the pathophysiological mechanisms of these conditions into novel therapeutics, as well as provide educational and clinical resources to other HIV researchers across Johns Hopkins Medicine institutions and beyond.

-Then JHU NIMH Center for Novel Therapeutics for HIV-associated Cognitive Disorders is funded by a P30 Grant from the National Institute of Mental Health (P30MH075673).
+The Johns Hopkins Center for the Advancement of HIV Neurotherapeutics (JH CAHN) is funded by a P30 Grant from the National Institute of Mental Health (P30MH075673).
 The content and research presented on this website is solely the responsibility of the authors and does not necessarily represent the views of the National Institutes of Health.